John C. Price

 Postdoctoral Fellow studying Prion Biology with Stanley Prusiner, University of California, San Francisco (2005-2010)

-Currently, we are focused on understanding post-transcriptional control of the proteome composition within cells, focusing on the use of stored mRNA and protein degradation
+Currently, the Price Lab Group is focused on understanding post-transcriptional control of the proteome composition within cells, focusing on the use of stored mRNA and protein degradation

 See CV above for full list.